manojadams/metaforms-core/README.md

 This is core library engine that dynamically creates forms from json based metaforms schema.

 ## Change logs
-Fixed stepper and wizard not working
+Export wizard component for external use

 ## Introduction
 This library reads the json based metaforms schema and layouts beautiful forms.